Howell SkiBindings Technician Qualification (n/c with binding purchase)

-Upon successful completion of the Howell Certification Test, Howell SkiBindings will send an official Howell SkiBindings 'Certification Certificate' suitable for framing.
+Upon successful completion of the Howell Qualified Technician Test, Howell SkiBindings will send an official Howell SkiBindings 'Qualified Technician' certificate suitable for framing.

 Easy and fast re-certification is required, annually, for continued mounting, adjustment and service-maintenance.
-Service updates will be posted within the Howell SkiBindings website.
+Service updates will also be posted within the Howell SkiBindings website without notice.